TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 7/2 Samuel 7.2.md

 ---

-that the king said unto Nathan the prophet, See now, I dwell in a house of cedar, but the ark of God dwelleth within curtains.
+that the king said to Nathan the prophet, "See now, I dwell in a house of cedar, but the ark of God dwells within curtains."